hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_firewall_policy.html.markdown

 * `stateless_rule_group_reference` - (Optional) Set of configuration blocks containing references to the stateless rule groups that are used in the policy.
 See [Stateless Rule Group Reference](#stateless-rule-group-reference) below for details.

 * `tls_inspection_configuration_arn` - (Optional) The (ARN) of the TLS Inspection policy to attach to the FW Policy.
 This must be added at creation of the resource per AWS documentation.
 "You can only add a TLS inspection configuration to a new policy, not to an existing policy."
+This cannot be removed from a FW Policy.

 ### Rule Variables